 Overview: A measure of the effect of stuttering on a person’s life.

-Other Languages: Spanish (Ages 18 form only)
+Other Languages: Spanish (OASES-A form only)

 RTI Tiers: RTI Levels 2 and 3

 20 minutes or less